-This year, the Amazon Black Friday deals started appearing from 22nd of November, a full week before the main day of Friday 29th.
+This year, the Amazon Black Friday deals started appearing a full week before the main day of Friday 26th.
 Of course, Amazon is heavily promoting its own brand devices (from Kindle to Echo) and is offering a considerable discount on these products.
 Despite a precedent for Amazon tech, the wider Amazon storefront once again offered a huge opportunity for third party merchants looking to capitalise on the demand offered by Black Friday.
 It is key for all merchants to follow this trend when preparing their deals.

-Amazon may be a favourite for many merchants – taking in a whopping 26% of all online sales during the Black Friday period in the UK in 2018 , but it’s certainly not the only option for eCommerce sellers.
+Amazon may be a favourite for many merchants – but it’s certainly not the only option for e-commerce sellers.
 Most western marketplaces are offering Black Friday and Cyber Monday promotions.
 In the US, other key players include Walmart, eBay and NewEgg, creating ample choice for merchants looking to benefit from the substantial demand Black Friday enjoys around the world.

 Too late for Black Friday 2019?

-Although it’s now a little too late to get on board with Black Friday 2019, many of the tactics and strategies that apply to Black Friday can be extended to your eCommerce strategy on a whole, especially for major shopping events like Christmas and Valentine’s Day.
-And, with a whole year of planning until Black Friday 2020, you’ve got plenty of time to get your ducks in a row for next time.
+Although it’s now a little too late to get on board with Black Friday 2021, many of the tactics and strategies that apply to Black Friday can be extended to your e-commerce strategy on a whole, especially for major shopping events like Christmas and Valentine’s Day.
+And, with a whole year of planning until Black Friday 2022, you’ve got plenty of time to get your ducks in a row for next time.

 Planning is key